instagram logo

 The single letter stencils produced in stock are available in various sizes, mostly for upper case alphabets and numerals.
 More rarely, these stencils are also available for lower case alphabets.
 They are mostly made of brass, zinc or aluminum.

 Stencils and stencil tools were also produced in large numbers in the USA beginning in the 1850s.
-They use a bold, Clarendon based design, simply called a Roman font or typeface.
+They use a bold, Clarendon based design, simply called a Roman or a Sans Serif typeface called Gothic.
 Particularly popular were custom made stencils for all manufacturers, especially in the agricultural industry, for marking linen sacks, boxes, and barrels.

 These stencil tools were cut from brass or cardboard with steel punches that reproduced the shape of the letters or numbers and had a sharp edge.
 Various sizes of these steel punches were available.
 Individual stencil plates, each with a letter or number, could also be made with these steel punches.
 Or you can make stencil strips that have several letters in alphabetical order.
 These strips were often punched at the end and combined with other strips to form a complete set of alphabet and numbers.
 The result was a handy stencil fan tool that made it impossible to lose a single letter or number.